Hire The Law Firm That Keeps

 Real Example: Fraud Hidden Beneath the Hood

-A client bought what he believed was a “certified” used SUV.
+A client purchased what he believed was a “certified” used SUV.

 When his wife noticed a weird noise in the engine, a mechanic discovered the engine had been swapped with a lower-grade version.